tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/Activities/04-Stu_FinTech_Domains_Part_II/README.md

 # FinTech Domains Part II

-Now that you've gotten a deeper understanding of the landscape for your chosen FinTech domain, it's time to think about how your FinTech domain might progress in the future given their its current trajectory.
+Now that you've gotten a deeper understanding of the FinTech landscape and its associated domains, it's time to think about how each FinTech domain might progress in the future given the respective trajectories.

-Continue in your group of 3-4 individuals to brainstorm and produce headlines for your FinTech domain that one might expect to see in the news within the next 2-3 years.
+Continue in your group of 2-3 individuals to brainstorm and produce headlines for the FinTech domains that one might expect to see in the news within the next 5 years.

 ## Part I Instructions: Investigating FinTech Domains